fawkesrobotics/ros2-clips-executive/cx_ros_comm_gen/README.md

 ## Usage
 The usage involves a few steps:
 1. Generating the bindings
-2. Loading the generated bindings as CLIPS Executive features
+2. Loading the generated bindings as CLIPS Executive plugins
 3. Using the generated functions and templates

 ### Generating Bindings
-The *cx_ros_comm_gen* feature provides cmake functions to generate bindings for ros messages, services and actions via the following macros:
+The *cx_ros_comm_gen* plugin provides cmake functions to generate bindings for ros messages, services and actions via the following macros:
 ```cmake
 cx_generate_msg_bindings(package msg_name)